Harun al-Rashid: Death

 A major revolt led by Rafi ibn al-Layth was started in Samarqand which forced Harun al-Rashid to move to Khorasan.
 He first removed and arrested Ali bin Isa bin Mahan but the revolt continued unchecked.
 (Harun had dismissed Ali and replaced him with Harthama ibn A'yan, and in 808 marched himself east to deal with the rebel Rafi ibn al-Layth, but died in March 809 while at Tus).
 Harun al-Rashid became ill and died very soon after when he reached Sanabad village in Tus and was buried in Dar al-Imarah, the summer palace of Humayd ibn Qahtaba, the Abbasid governor of Khorasan.
 Due to this historical event, the Dar al-Imarah was known as the Mausoleum of Haruniyyeh.
 The location later became known as Mashhad ("The Place of Martyrdom") because of the martyrdom of Imam al-Ridha in 818.
+Harun al-Rashid and his first Heir, prince al-Amin (Al-Amin was nominated first heir, Al-Ma'mun second and Al-Qasim was third heir.)
+After Harun's death in 809 he was succeeded by Al-Amin.

 Legacy

-Al-Rashid become a prominent figure in the Islamic and Arab culture, he has been described as one of the most famous Arabs in history.
-All the abbassid caliphs after him were his descendants.
+Al-Rashid become a prominent figure in the Muslim and Arab culture, he has been described as one of the most famous Arabs in history.
+All the Abbasid caliphs after him were his descendants.

-About his accession famous scholar Mosuli said:
+About his accession famous poet and musician al-Mawsili said:

-About his reign, Famous Arab historian Al-Masudi said:
+About his reign, famous Arab historian Al-Masudi said:

 Al-Rashid become the progenitor of subsequent Abbasid caliphs.
 Al-Rashid nominated his son Muhammad al-Amin as his first heir.
 Muhammad had an elder half-brother, Abdallah, the future al-Ma'mun (r.
 813–833), who had been born in September 786 (six months older than him) However, Abdallah's mother was a Persian concubine, and his pure Abbasid lineage gave Muhammad seniority over his half-brother.
 Indeed, he was the only Abbasid caliph to claim such descent.
 Already in 792, Harun had Muhammad receive the oath of allegiance (bay'ah) with the name of al-Amīn ("The Trustworthy"), effectively marking him out as his main heir, while Abdallah was not named second heir, under the name al-Maʾmūn ("The Trusted One") until 799. and his third son Qasim was nominated third heir, however he never became caliph.

+Harun is sometimes accused of weakening the Abbasid legacy by dividing the kingdoms central powers between his two sons.
+This ultimately created tension between the two brothers.
 Among his sons, al-Amin became caliph after his death in 809.
 Al-Amin ruled from 809 to 813, until a civil war broke between him and his brother Abdallah al-Ma'mun (Governor of Khorasan).
 The reason of war were that caliph al-Amin tried to remove al-Ma'mun as his heir.
 Al-Ma'mun became caliph in 813 and ruled the caliphate for two decades until 833.
 He was succeeded by another of Harun's son Abu Ishaq Muhammad (better known as Al-Mu'tasim), his mother was Marida, a concubine.